|Nutrition Facts (per serving)|

 You will need a large glass jar for the infusion.
 Choose one with a wide mouth and tight-sealing lid.
 A two-quart jar will leave more than enough space for the fruits and tequila.

-In a cocktail shaker filled with ice, pour the prickly pear tequila, sake, cherry syrup, sour mix, and lemon juice.
+In a cocktail shaker, pour the sake, prickly pear tequila, sake, sour mix, cherry syrup, and lemon juice.
+Fill with ice.

 Strain into the prepared glass.